Simple Vegan Hot Chocolate—Dairy and Sugar Free

 There are many variations to this recipe and you really can’t go wrong.

-I also discovered last time I made this that a combination of about 1 tablespoon carob and 1 teaspoon cocoa made a lovely mixture but start with small amounts and adjust to your tastes!
+I also discovered last time I made this that a combination of about 1 tablespoon carob and 1 teaspoon cocoa made a lovely mixture but start with small amounts and adjust to your taste!

-You could use stevia, as I did, or honey or maple syrup (this would make for an interesting flavour variation) or if you find the carob version sweet enough you may not need sweetener at all.
+You could use stevia, as I did, or honey or maple syrup (this would make for an interesting flavor variation) or if you find the carob version sweet enough you may not need sweetener at all.

 Top this with coconut whipped cream (or this “faux coconut whipped cream“), real whipped cream (if you are able to eat it), cashew cream or sans cream (which is how I usually enjoy it).
 The possibilities are endless.